¡¡Updated Feb, 2009!! |

 |

+Chart pages will be added as they are completed --new notes will come last.
 Having a set number of multiphonics easily (and a little too reflexively) at my fingertips (many originally learned from the Methodo Per Fagotto by Bruno Bartolozzi and Sergio Penazzi, the others learned from years of playing extended technique in improvisations) I was wanting to further analyze and catalogue them both for my own better understanding and because my results often did not concur with those that were also analyzed by Bartolozzi in his method.
 In the process I discovered many new ones I had not known before.
 Most of these have probably already been cataloged in some form before but I hope that these notes will be a helpful supplement.
 With several recordings of each multiphonic and using a couple of different reeds, an attempt was made to note some of the most prominent repeatable frequencies present in these tones.
 They are much more complex and variable than what is transcribed here and it is precisely their richness and complexity that is what is most appealing about them.
 Subtle changes in embouchure and air flow can highlight or change different frequencies and create dynamic and amorphous textures which have a multi-dimensional spacial feel.
 Fingering Diagram The layout of keywork and tone-holes of the bassoon is done schematically - tone-holes and keys are labeled on this chart.
 Shaded tone-holes or keys simply designate what tone-hole is covered or key depressed.
 Partly-shaded keys designate some additional keys or tone-holes that may be used on a particular multiphonic-- these do not appear in the staff notation.
 The possibilities of alternate and resonance keys are much more extensive that those noted here and results in tone and pitch can be significant as examples show below.
+Dotted fingering charts designate multiphonics that are a little more difficult to obtain consistently and/or can be a little unstable.
+Multiphonic Tablature Notation

 An attempt has